Lisa Loring: Personal life

 Loring married Farrell Foumberg in 1973 when she was 15, and had a daughter.
 The marriage ended a year later.
 Loring married her second husband, actor Doug Stevenson, in 1981.
 He was a contract performer on another CBS/Procter & Gamble soap opera, Search for Tomorrow.
 Loring had a second daughter with Stevenson and their marriage ended in 1983.

 In 1987, Loring married adult film actor Jerry Butler.
 They met on the set of the 1987 adult film Traci's Big Trick, on which Loring worked as a make-up artist and uncredited writer.
 In the ensuing years of their marriage, Loring voiced her dissatisfaction with Butler's continued involvement in pornography, and eventually Butler began to secretly participate in porn shoots without her knowledge.
 In an interview with Dateline NBC in the 1990s, Butler described himself as "addicted to the lifestyle,” ashamed of his clandestine behavior and its effect on his marriage.
 The couple later appeared on the Sally Jessy Raphael Show, again discussing the damage Butler's porn career was causing to their marriage.
 Butler and Loring divorced in 1992, which was also the year he began to exit the hardcore pornography industry, and, by choice, virtually disappeared from the public eye for many years.

 Loring was married for a fourth time in 2003 to Graham Rich.
 The couple separated in 2008 and divorced in 2014.

 Death

 Loring died of a stroke, caused by hypertension, at Providence Saint Joseph Medical Center in Burbank, California, on January 28, 2023, at age 64.
+She was cremated, and three years after her death her ashes were interred at Hollywood Forever Cemetery.